 (3) The lessor may notify the lessee that the leased property will be relet for the benefit of the lessee, take possession and relet the property, and sue for the damages caused by the lessee's default.
 This remedy, too, is unsatisfactory because the courts have held that the cause of action for damages does not accrue until the end of the original lease term.
 Treff v.
 Gulko, 214 Cal.
 591, 7 P.2d 697 (1932).
 Hence, an action to recover any portion of the damages will be dismissed as premature if brought before the end of the original term.
 This may result in leaving the lessor without an effective remedy where the term of the lease is of such duration that waiting for it to end would be impractical as, for example, where the tenant under a 20-year lease abandons the property after only one year.
 In addition, any profit made on the reletting probably belongs to the lessee, not the lessor, inasmuch as the lessee's interest in the property theoretically continues.
 Moreover, the lessor must be careful in utilizing this remedy or he will find that he has forfeited his right to the remaining rentals from his original lessee despite his lack of intent to do so.
 See, e.g., Neuhaus v.
 Norgard, 140 Cal.
 App.
 735, 35 P.2d 1039 (1934); A. H. Busch Co. v.
-Straus.
-103 Cal.
+Straus, 103 Cal.
 App.
 647, 284 Pac.
 966 (1930).

-The Commission has concluded that when the tenant breaches the lease and abandons the property, the lessor should have an immediate right to resort to an action for damages.
-The lessor in such a case should be entitled to sue immediately for all damages--present and future--caused by the abandonment of the property or the termination of the lease.
+The Commission has concluded that, when a lessee breaches the lease and abandons the property, the lessee should be entitled to sue immediately for all damages--present and future--caused by the abandonment of the property or the termination of the lease.
 This is in substance the remedy that is now available under Civil Code Section 3308 if the parties provide for this remedy in the lease.
 Absent such a provision in the lease, the lessor under existing law must defer his damage action until the end of the term and run the risk that the defaulting lessee will be insolvent or unavailable at the end of the term.
 The availability of a suit for damages would not abrogate the present right to rescind the lease or to sue for specific or preventive relief if the lessor has no adequate remedy at law.
-Rather, an action for damages would present the lessor with a reasonable choice of remedies such as those available to a promisee when a promisor has breached a contract.
+Rather, an action for damages would provide the lessor with a reasonable choice of remedies comparable to that available to the promisee when the promisor has breached a contract.

-Right of Lessor to Recover Damages Upon Breach

-by Lessee Justifying Termination of Lease
+Right of Lessor to Recover Damages Upon Breach by Lessee Justifying Termination of Lease

-A similar choice of remedies confronts the lessor whose lessee commits a sufficiently material breach of the lease to warrant termination:
+Under the existing law, the lessor whose lessee commits a sufficiently material breach of the lease to warrant termination has a choice of the following remedies: